Website icon Xpert.Digital

 Daifuku, the world market leader in intralogistics, has already successfully implemented such a system:

-In general, Japan is already a few steps ahead of us here.
-More about it here:
+In general, Japan is already a few steps ahead of us in this regard.
+More on this here:

-The basic requirement for this is an automated storage system.
-In micro-fulfillment warehouses, pickers and customers don’t get in each other’s way.
-The automated pickers (robots) are in use around the clock, all year round.
+A fundamental requirement for this is an automated warehouse system.
+In micro-fulfillment warehouses, pickers and customers don't get in each other's way.
+The automated pickers (robots) are in operation around the clock, all year round.

 The human factor is important

-Because micro-fulfillment is very cost-intensive, this must be offset by automation, automation processes and robotics.
+Because micro-fulfillment is very cost-intensive, this must be offset by automation, automated processes, and robotics.
 An autonomous warehouse alone will not work.
-Advice and services are crucial for acceptance and success.
+Consulting and services are crucial for acceptance and success.

-It's not just about reducing contact between sales staff and customers just because of the corona pandemic.
+It is not simply about reducing contact between sales staff and customers because of the Corona pandemic.

-It's about the absolute freedom to decide whether the goods can be ordered on site, mobile or at home.
-Whether and where the goods can be delivered or, if desired, picked up and even continued as a purchase on site.
+It's about the absolute freedom to decide whether the goods can be ordered locally, via mobile device, or at home.
+It also includes whether and where the goods can be delivered, or, if desired, picked up and even continued as an on-site purchase.

-Flexibility in options is an essential feature of today's economic thinking.
+Flexibility in the possibilities is a key characteristic of today's economic thinking.

-It is not progress if we transform customer-serviced stores into autonomous sales hubs, where there is no longer any room for interpersonal questions and advice, complaints and many other services such as mailing and parcel delivery and therefore represents a blatant step backwards.
+It is not progress if we transform customer-staffed stores into autonomous sales hubs where there is no longer room for interpersonal questions and advice, complaints and many other services such as letter and parcel drop-off, and this therefore represents a blatant step backwards.

 Conditions for micro-fulfillment from the customer's perspective